Shikarpur, Sindh: History

-According to a few historians the city of Shikarpur was revived during the Kalhora rule and that was what brought about a turnaround in making it the financial capital of not only South Asia but also of Central Asia.
-Some people think that the city was founded by Kalhoras' cousins Daudpotas --- and it was named Shikarpur because the Talpur Mirs were fond of shikar (hunting).
-Another school of thought believes Shikarpur was admittedly there before the shikar-loving Talpurs arrived on the scene; for another, Shikarpur has always been a trading and banking center, and never a hunting lodge.
-Some experts think that Shikarpur is really Shakaripur --- the "town founded by the vanquisher of the Shakas", the Scythian.
+Shikarpur was founded in 1677 as the hunting ground of Mahars.

 Shikarpur, the seat of civilisation, culture, trade and commerce acquired political and economic importance because of its strategic location on the map of Sindh, being directly accessible to those who came from Central and West Asia through the Bolan Pass.

 In the early 17th century this emerald city in the northern Sindh province of Pakistan became the nucleus of a historical trade center on a caravan route through the Bolan Pass into Afghanistan.
-Shikarpur became the core of manufactures including brass and metal goods, carpets, cotton cloth, and embroidery.
+Shikarpur became the core of manufacturing including brass and metal goods, carpets, cotton cloth, and embroidery.
 Its great bazaar (covered because of the summer heat) is famous throughout Turkistan and southern Asia.
+The city's economic prosperity was underpinned by the concentration of several Shikarpuri Bania communities known as the Multanis (though not all of them actually hail from Multan).
+They were instrumental in increasing the importance of Shikarpur in the 18th century as the financial capital of the Durrani Empire.

-The predominantly Muslim population supported Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus migrated to India while the Muslims refugees from India settled down in the Shikarpur District.
+Like many urban areas in Sindh, the city of Shikarpur was predominantly populated by Hindus prior to the partition of India.
+However, the predominantly Muslim population of Sindh supported Muslim League and Pakistan Movement.
+After the independence of Pakistan in 1947, the Sindhi Hindu minority migrated to India while the Muslims refugees from India, called the Muhajirs, settled down in the Shikarpur District.

-Demography
+Demographics

+Population

+According to 2023 census, Shikarpur had a population of 204,938.
 The population of Shikarpur District was estimated to be 1,231,481 in 2017.
 The predominant population is Sindhi.
 There are significant Urdu, Baloch, Brahui, speaking communities in Shikarpur.
 The population is mainly Muslim.
 There is a small Hindu minority in the city as most Hindus migrated to India after independence in 1947.